lidunnchen/ROAM/README.md

 ## Quick Start
-We provide the whole computer vision pipeline from data annotation to model training and deployment in the associated Ecological Informatics article linked above.
+We provide the whole computer vision pipeline from data annotation to model training and deployment in the associated article linked.
 Here, we will run a quick demo inference visualization.
 Make sure you download the [sample dataset containing images and associated behavioural labels](https://zenodo.org/records/17497020?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImUxOGFmMWFlLTI3MzUtNGMzNC1hYzJjLWJiODQ0NGI5MmQwOSIsImRhdGEiOnt9LCJyYW5kb20iOiI4ODk0OTI3MDNlZmFkMTk3NWVlMmZlZDBjMDM5ZjRkNiJ9.126GeRvizJagtLPX5JzkdT6-ZJZq6jRpwoJILhKOAopVHt_dkcuMXDEQ-s4lyzgt-FKpj_BKUvpVJc2IX12XRA).
 In the near future, video walkthroughs will be provided.

 ### Installation
 There are a series of required packages to run the pipeline.
 We recommend creating a [conda environment](https://www.anaconda.com/).
-For ease of deployment, we recommend the use of a command line interface such as Anaconda Prompt or a code editor such as like VS Code.
+For ease of deployment, we recommend the use of a command line interface such as Anaconda Prompt or a code editor such as VS Code.

 You can create a new environment and install required packages by running:
 ```
 conda create -n ENVIRO python=3.8
 conda activate ENVIRO
-cd Desktop/PantherAI
+cd Desktop/ROAM

 pip install -r requirements.txt
 ```
 * "ENVIRO" is the name of the working environment and can use any name
 * Use the cd command to set the file directory to where all your data and script are located

-## PantherAI Dataset
+## ROAM Dataset

-The provided dataset contains ~14,000 labeled images across 5 behavioural classes (feeding, locomotion, object manipulation, resting, and stereotypical pacing).
+The provided dataset contains ~14,000 labeled images across 5 behavioural classes (locomotion, resting, swimming, headswinging, foraging).
 It includes:

 - `/images/` — raw images
 - `/labels/` — YOLO-format text labels per image